timdeschryver/timdeschryver.dev/content/blog/why-i-stopped-worrying-about-test-setups-by-using-autofixture/index.md

 Because of the current state of the project, a failing test only receives attention when it's failing.
 With every addition, things are getting worse.

-Because of the current state of the project, a failing test only receives attention when it's failing.
-With every addition, things are getting worse.

 At some point, arranging a test might even be the trickiest part of the test.
 Worse, when the requirements change, we might lose the confidence the tests were giving us previously because they're not kept up to date.
 The team is forced to change the application's code and the test code in one single go.
 When this point is reached, it's usually too late and the team wonders when things were starting to go downhill.